Work-from-home tips for breastfeeding moms and parents

 Be your own advocate

 If you’re breastfeeding, you will likely need to advocate for yourself when it comes to regular pumping or nursing breaks.
-Depending on the company or clients you work for, they may or may not be aware of a breastfeeding mom’s need for regular pumping breaks.
-If you were working in an office, your employer would have to provide a reasonable amount of break time to pump by law.
-And, even though you aren’t physically in the office, you still need time to pump (or nurse).
+Depending on the company or clients you work for, they may or may not be aware of a breastfeeding parent or mom’s need for regular pumping breaks.
+Whether you’re working from home or commuting to an office, your employer would have to provide a reasonable amount of break time to pump by law.
+You have the right to breastfeed both in your workplace and in public if you are taking work breaks away from your home.
+And, even though you aren’t physically in the office, you still need time to pump (or breastfeed).
 Because many people are uneducated or misinformed about breastfeeding, you may need to speak up and let them know what you need.

 Set a pumping schedule

-Sticking to a pumping schedule while working from home not only helps you plan out your workday, it also lets you be intentional with time when it comes to feeding your baby.
-While the number of pumping breaks you take may depend on your baby’s age and your breastfeeding goals, aim for sessions that completely empty your breasts.
-A lactation consultant can help you navigate both breastfeeding and pumping while working from home with a baby—and troubleshoot any issues that come up.
-If you aren’t sure what breast pump best fits your needs and lifestyle, take our quiz to find out.
+Sticking to a feeding or pumping schedule while working from home not only helps you plan out your workday, but it also lets you be intentional with time when it comes to feeding your baby.
+While the number of pumping breaks you take may depend on your baby’s age and your breastfeeding goals, your IBCLC can work with you to determine the specifics of your schedule that helps to maximize your output and maintain your supply.
+A lactation consultant can help you navigate both breastfeeding and pumping while working from home with a baby — and troubleshoot any issues that come up.

 Make the most of pumping breaks

-While working from home, you might be hopping on conference calls, joining video meetings or answering the phone while pumping.
-If you feel comfortable doing so, pumping during a call can help you better manage your time.
-Be sure to choose a quiet breast pump or throw a blanket over your pump to make the motor’s sounds hardly noticeable.
+While working from home, you might be hopping on conference calls, joining video meetings, or answering the phone while pumping.
+If you feel comfortable doing so, pumping during a call or meeting can help you better manage your time.
 For video calls, angle your camera slightly upward and be sure to check your preview before joining.
 Even if pumping on a video call isn’t for you, you may feel comfortable expressing breast milk while on a phone call or when only sharing audio.
 If you don’t have to lead the call, consider turning on mute when you aren’t speaking.
 Otherwise, block out pumping sessions on your daily calendar and do what you can to plan meetings around them.
 You can also use your pumping time to multitask by responding to emails (or taking a well-deserved break!).
 The other great part about working (and pumping) from home?
 You know you can wash your pump parts at a clean sink and store your milk in your own fridge.

 Make WFH work for your unique circumstances

-Your job responsibilities, schedule, childcare and other factors will all play into how you make working from home work.
-Some moms who work from home hire a sitter or nanny to watch their child while they’re on the clock.
-Childcare allows these moms to take breaks to nurse, rather than hook up to a breast pump.
-If you go this route, consider your working style and schedule.
-A nursing baby might not fall into a set schedule, so you may not be able to anticipate timing for nursing breaks, and an older baby could have a difficult time separating from you again after nursing.
+Your job responsibilities, schedule, childcare, and other factors will all play into how you make working from home work.
+Some parents who work from home hire a sitter or nanny to watch their child while they’re on the clock.
+Childcare allows these parents to take breaks to breastfeed, rather than hook up to a breast pump.
+If you go this route, consider your working style and schedule — you may not be able to anticipate the timing for nursing breaks.
 Be realistic and know it might take some trial and error to find the best work-life flow.

 Ask questions